Can You Still Have Your Period if You're Pregnant? Causes & What It Means

 5. Certain pregnancy complications

-Other pregnancy complications such as subchorionic hemorrhage (a blood clot that forms behind the developing placenta), a cervical infection, placenta previa (when the placenta implants and grows over the cervix), or benign cervical polyps may also result in spotting or bleeding while you’re pregnant.
+Other pregnancy complications such as subchorionic hemoerrhage (a blood clot that forms behind the developing placenta), a cervical infection, placenta previa (when the placenta implants and grows over the cervix), or benign cervical polyps may also result in spotting or bleeding while you’re pregnant.

 6. Placenta previa